alvarosg/pynverse/README.md

     array(9.999514710830838e-09)
 ```

 As it is compatible with arrays, it can very easily used to obtain the inverse for broad ranges.
-These are some examples of using the callables with vectors to make plots, and compare to the analytical inverse, each of them calculated as simply as:
+These are some examples of using the returned numerical inverse callables with arrays to make plots, and compare them to the analytical inverse, each of them calculated as simply as:
 ```python
 log = lambda x: np.log10(x)
 invlog = scipy.misc.inversefunc(log, domain=0, open_domain=True)